microsoft/azure-pipelines-extensions/Extensions/EnvironmentTemplateSample/README.md

 # Release Management Environment Templates

-A sample extension which installs 2 environment templates to release management
+A sample extension which installs an environment templates to release management
-- A template with multiple phases.
 - A azure service deployment template installed as an extension.